ohtyap/value-object/README.md

 ## Collection of value objects
 This repository provides also a small collection of value objects which are intended as basic foundation of your own domain value objects.
 You might be able to reuse some of the provided ones, but most likely you have to write your own value objects based on your business requirements.
 Therefor the provided value objects are very lightweight (without further dependencies) and only guarded by php's `\filter_var()`(with all his limitations) and/or regular expressions.

-Currently this built-in value objects are available:
+The following built-in value objects are currently available:
 - Email
 - Hostname
 - Ip